AJamesPhillips/monitor_actuator/README.md

   - [ ] In a terminal type: `ssh pi@raspberrypi.local`.
         (It may give you a message such as: `The authenticity of host 'raspberrypi.local ... can't be established.` to which you can chose yes.
-Alternatively if you have already connected to a different raspberrypi before you will need to remove it's entry from your `~/.ssh/known_hosts` file otherwise it will just hang.)
+Alternatively if you have already connected to a different raspberrypi before it will just hang and you will need to remove it's entry from your `~/.ssh/known_hosts` file and retry.)

-#### Login: Test if bootstrap step 1 was successful

   - [ ] When prompted for `password` use `raspberry`
-        This is temporary access and will change shortly once you've completed provisioning.
+        These are temporary access credentials and will change shortly once you've completed provisioning.

 It has worked if you are presented with the command line `pi@raspberrypi:~ $` or something similar.

-### Bootstrap step 2: Access via Wifi with user credentials
+### Bootstrap step 2: Change hostname

-### Access Pi over WiFi and give it access to internet

-You will want to gain access to the Pi and for it to have access to the internet over your and other local networks.

-  - [ ] Edit the `./private/deploy/vars/networks.yml`.
-The `<WiFi ESSID>`
-  is the name of your WiFi network which you can get from your computers network settings.
-You'll also need the networks password to replace `<WiFi Password>`.

 #### Specifying node name (hostname(s))